Wiles Greenworld - West London

 UK's second greenest company goes even greener and saves over £14,000 per year

-learnt about them the more we understood why.
-Operating from their offices and warehouse in West London they provide supplies and services to offices in Central London, adding value to the relationship through initiatives such as the free of charge collection of recycling.
+The Sunday Times described Wiles Greenworld as the second greenest company in the UK and, the more we learnt about them, the more we understood why.
+Operating from their offices and warehouse in West London, they provide supplies and services to offices in Central London, adding value to the relationship through initiatives such as the free-of-charge collection of recycling.

 Key facts and predictions - amended to March 2017 rates

-• Predicted income and savings over £9,000 per annum - assuming 75% on site usage
+- £9,000 - predicted income and savings per annum - assuming 75% on site usage.

-In the first 12 months the system produced 73,556kWh of electricity compared to the predicted level of 66,383kWh - over 10.8% more than projected.
+In the first 12 months, the system produced 73,556kWh of electricity compared to the predicted level of 66,383kWh - over 10.8% more than projected.

-Toby Robins, Sustainable Development Director
+Toby Robins, Sustainable Development Director - Wiles Greenworld